mfbrantner/simple_image_viewer/README.md

 Requires SDL2 and SDL2_image.

 Point the binary to an image, or a folder containing images.
-`$binary path/to/image/or/folder/of/images`
+`simple-image-viewer path/to/image/or/folder/of/images`

-Navigate with left/right arrow keys.
+- Navigate with left/right arrow keys.
-Close with Q.
+- Close with Q.

-Supported image formats: `jpg, png, webp`.
+- Supported image formats: `jpg, png, webp`.

+## Installation
+- Run `cargo install --path /path/to/crate` to install `simple-image-viewer` (will usually be placed in `~/.cargo/bin`).
+- Move the provided .desktop file to `~/.local/share/applications`.
+- Run: `update-desktop-database ~/.local/share/applications`.

 ## Known Issues
 - Panics when attempting to open an image that was in the folder at startup, but has been renamed/deleted/moved since